PAGA Litigation 2026: Strategic Defense in the Post-Reform Era

 3.

-Court discretion post-reform
+Court discretion post-reform:

 Judges now have clearer authority to adjust penalties based on the circumstances.
 They may award less than the maximum if penalties would be unjust, arbitrary, or confiscatory.
 Conversely, they may award more than the maximum if the award seems unjustly low.